Make Hillary Likable Again: Democrats seek to recast Clinton

 In one video broadcast to delegates, Clinton embraces and comforts an 11-year-old girl who fears her parents will be deported.
 In another, shown before the appearance of the Mothers of the Movement - mothers who lost children to gun violence or in police-involved incidents - she encourages them in a private meeting to band together and speak out.

-Actress Eva Longoria said it was time for Democrats to rally to Clinton's defense.
+Actress Eva Longoria said it was time for Democrats to rally to Clinton's defence.

 "She's had a 25-year smear campaign run against her.
 It's understandable Americans are confused about what is true and what is not," she told a women's delegate caucus on Tuesday.